layer6ai-labs/RecSys2018/README.md

 mvn clean compile
 mvn exec:java -Dexec.mainClass="main.Executor"
 ```
 Note that by default the code is executing model for the main track, to run the creative track model set `xgbParams.doCreative = true`.
+Also note that for this project we prioritized speed over memory so you'll
+need at least 100GB of RAM to train and generate submission.